James McGill Professor in the History of Medicine & Department Chair

-Thomas Schlich went to medical school in Marburg, Germany, where he subsequently worked as a resident in internal medicine at the University Hospital.
-He had various research and teaching positions in the history of medicine in Cambridge, England, Stuttgart, Germany, and Freiburg, Germany.
+After working as a resident in internal medicine at the University Hospital in Marburg, Germany, Thomas Schlich had various research and teaching positions in the history of medicine in Cambridge, England, Stuttgart, Germany, and Freiburg, Germany.
 He was awarded a Heisenberg Fellowship of the German Research Council (DFG) (2000-2002).
-In 2002, he moved to McGill where he has held a Canada Research Chair (2002-2012), and since 2012 a James McGill Professorship.
-He is a Fellow of the Royal Society of Canada since 2019.
+In 2002 he moved to McGill where he has held a Canada Research Chair (2002-2012), and since 2012 a James McGill Professorship.
+Since 2021 he is Chair of the Department Social Studies of Science.

-He is interested in the history of modern medicine and science (18th-21st centuries), medicine and technology, history of medical innovation, body history, with a special focus on the history of modern surgery (1800 to the present time).
+Schlich is interested in the history of modern medicine and science (18th-21st centuries), medicine and technology, history of medical innovation, body history.
+His current research is focused on the history of modern surgery (1800 to the present time) and the history of the medical face mask.

 Thomas Schlich (ed.), The Palgrave Handbook of the History of Surgery, Palgrave Macmillan, 2018.